EVerest/everest-utils/everest-testing/README.md

 - **ocpp_version**: Can be "ocpp1.6" or "ocpp2.0.1" and is used to setup EVerest and the central system for the specific OCPP version
 - **ocpp_config**: Specification of the .json OCPP config file.
 Used in `ocpp_config` fixture and used as template configuration (if not specified, the OCPP config as specified in the EVerest configuration is used)
-- **inject_csms_mock**: (currently ohly OCPP 2.0.1) If set, the `central_system_v201` will wrap any csms handler method into an unittest mock.
+- **inject_csms_mock**: (currently only OCPP 2.0.1) If set, the `central_system_v201` will wrap any csms handler method into an unittest mock.
 In particular, this allows changing the CSMS behavior even after the chargepoint is started by setting side effects of the mock.
 See `everest.testing.ocpp_utils.charge_point_v201.inject_csms_v201_mock` docstring for an example.

 ## Add a conftest.py